Three Falcons Hotel Indian Gastropub Restaurant

 Tandoori Welsh Lamb Chops (£15)

-Next for starters, we ordered the tandoori lamb chops, which came in three pieces served over a bed of mint & corn salad and a sprinkle of pickled onions on top.
+Next up for starters, we ordered the tandoori lamb chops, which came in three pieces served over a bed of mint & corn salad and a sprinkle of pickled onions on top.
 The marinade itself for the lamb chops was lovely, featuring piquant spices with a hint of tangy flavour.
-However, the meat itself was overcooked so it wasn’t as tender and succulent as we’d like.
+However, the meat itself was overcooked, so it wasn’t as tender and succulent as we’d like.
 On that note, we found ourselves enjoying and remembering that zingy bed of salad more, whereas the lamb chops sort of faded into the background rather than being the main star.

 Lamb Seekh (£12)